 Disney rides Black Panther to profit

-Revenue rose 9% year-on-year to $14.5bn, driven by gains in the company's film unit.
+The increase was driven by the film and theme park units, which outshone a TV arm facing strong digital competition.

-The report came amid questions about Disney's plan to buy the bulk of 21st Century Fox's business.
+The profits came amid questions about Disney's plan to buy the bulk of 21st Century Fox's business.

-Disney last year announced it would buy Fox assets, including its film and television studios and its 39% stake in Sky, in a deal valued at more than $66bn, including debt.
+Disney last year announced it would buy certain Fox assets, including its film and television studios and its 39% stake in Sky, in a deal valued at more than $66bn, including debt.

-At the time, Disney boss Robert Iger said the purchase would help to supplement the firm's content as it plans to compete with the likes of Netflix by starting its own online subscription services.
+At the time, Disney boss Robert Iger said the purchase would help to supplement Disney's content as it plans to compete with the likes of Netflix by starting its own online subscription streaming sites.

 Mr Iger said Disney remains committed to the deal, which needs approval from regulators to move forward.